Rigo 23, “A Place That Wants To Be Free,’ 2012

 In addition to the direct community, CAMP draws over 200,000 visitors annually to the Alley to view our murals.
 CAMP also hosts an annual Block Party in October that has consistently brought over 1,000 people to the celebration, which features new murals, live and DJ music, film and video projections, and more.

 Changes To The Neighborhood Over The Past Three Decades

 Over the past thirty years, San Francisco’s Mission District has radically changed.
 Especially since the first dotcom boom in the late nineties, the neighborhood has seen its rents increase tenfold.
-The average rent for a 1-bedroom in 2019 is $3,690.
+The average rent for a 1-bedroom in 2019 was $3,690.
 Additionally, many longtime small businesses have been forced out by rising rents and the district has been hit by an epidemic of resident evictions.

 Sadly CAMP has also been greatly impacted by the extreme gentrification of the Mission District since the late nineties.
 What started as neighborhood-based project committed to diversity and inclusion, is now a magnet for lots of folks hoping to profit off of the image that CAMP has created – from the developers and real estate agents who use CAMP as a selling point for the “cool, hip Mission experience,” to those who use the space for fashion shoots, to corporations hoping to include the “gritty urban street art” image to sell their products, to any number of paid tours by folks unrelated to CAMP, spreading misinformation about the project, artists, and murals.